Code-Institute-Submissions/handcrafted-heart/README.md

 ## UX

 ### Design process
-After doing research looking at websites with knitted products I found that there where no pages dedicated only to.. which is a gap I wanted to fill.
-I wanted to narrow this search down to..
-My goals with the design was set to:
+After doing research looking at webshops owned by a small business owner, selling knitted products or similar crafts, I set my goals with the design to this:

 * To make the design suitable for people who wants to find knitted products in an easy way.
 I wanted to do this with a stylistic and easily understandable design with discrete and warm colors, and buttons with clear directions.
 * To make a web application with several pages, each with it´s clear purpose, and this with a user friendly and easy layout for the user to quick be able to understand what you can do and how.